stackhawk/stackhawk-orb/README.md

 ## About StackHawk
 [StackHawk](https://stackhawk.com) provides dynamic application vulnerability scanning from development to production.

-  * ⚡ Dynamic Application Scanning: Use HawkScan for dynamic vulnerability scanning of your web apps.
-Think of it as continuous pen testing or security integration testing.
-Get started with your first scan in minutes.
+  * ⚡ Dynamic Application Scanning: Use HawkScan to find and fix security bugs in your web apps, before you push to production.
+Think of it as security integration testing.
+[Get started](https://docs.stackhawk.com/hawkscan/getting-started.html) with your first scan in minutes.
   * 🦸‍ ️Built for Modern Dev Teams: Automate scans with Docker commands, manage configs via YAML, and add app scanning as a build stage.
 We're built for dev teams that care about security and quality.
   * 🧰 Vulnerability Management: (coming soon!)
 Document for compliance.
 Prioritize and manage fixes with integrations to existing ticketing tools.
-No more quarterly pen test PDFs - there is a better way.
+Point in time assements are a thing of the past - there is a better way.

 Use the HawkScan command line tool to run application scans manually or through automation.
 Use the stackhawk/stackhawk Orb to make it simple to run it in CircleCI.